microsoft/vscode-docs/blogs/2022/03/28/increase-productivity-with-containers.md

 ## Starting out with local development

 Let’s begin where all developers start (and where a lot still are): local development.
-If you’ve uttered the phrase, “But it works on my computer!”, then chances are that you were in the local development phase.
-This means that everything for your development environment exists locally on your machine.
+If you’ve uttered the phrase, “But it works on my computer!”, then chances are you were in the local development phase.
+This means everything for your development environment exists locally on your machine.

 ![A shrug emoji saying "It works on my machine"](it-works-on-my-machine.png)